openstack/stevedore/CONTRIBUTING.rst

-Changes to cliff should be submitted for review via the Gerrit tool, following the workflow documented at:
+Changes should be submitted for review via the Gerrit tool, following the workflow documented at:

    http://wiki.openstack.org/GerritWorkflow